simonmika/egmontmika.com/content/blog/how-much-worth-is-half-a-promise.md

 And pretending would be even worse than that.

 It’s good for you and me to make up our minds and know what we want and what we don’t want to engage in.
-And it’s a blessing for everyone around us when we are able give a clear ”yes” or ”no”.
+And it’s a blessing for everyone around us when we are able give them a clear ”yes” or ”no”.

 If you can’t give a wholehearted promise, it’s probably better not to give any.